robitussin/object-detection-model/README.md

-# objectdetectionmodel
+# Description

-A object detection model using a CNN to detect cats and dogs for demonstration
+A object detection model using a CNN to detect cats and dogs for demonstration purposes

 This is an object detection model made to retrieve a dataset in Google Drive